Provisdom/datomic-helpers/README.md

 value is replaced by `:db/id` of the child map processed recursively.

-If a key refers to a vector, the vector is processed in similar fasion - all its map elements are replaced by `:db/id`'s assigned to them in recursive processing.
+If a key refers to a vector, the vector is processed in similar fashion - all its map elements are replaced by `:db/id`'s assigned to them in recursive processing.

 All other values (numbers, strings, dates, etc) are left as is.

-This processing turns every map encountered into a valid Datomic transactoction map.
+This processing turns every map encountered into a valid Datomic transaction map.

-Returns a sequence of all those transaction maps, which may be passed to `datomic.api/transact` to populate datebase with the required set of inter-linked entities with attributes.
+Returns a sequence of all those transaction maps, which may be passed to `datomic.api/transact` to populate database with the required set of inter-linked entities with attributes.

 ----